A great many species of bacteria make up the human microbiome, but the same dozen or so strains come up repeatedly when

 The two most powerful probiotic supplements on the market are VSL#3 and Progurt – and each contain Streptococcus Thermophilus.
 While the former contains 450 billion good bacteria (from S. Thermophilus and other strains), the latter is brimming with a cool one trillion – from S. Thermophilus, Lactobacillus Acidophilus and Lactobacillus Bifidus.

 Progurt’s clinically-tested strains are also human-derived – identical to those found in a healthy human gut from birth.
 The freeze-dried probiotic powder is free from GMOs, MSG, dairy, sugar, lactose, wheat, gluten, soy, salt, cornstarch and preservatives, and it has a shelf life of 12 months.

-Whether you choose to use Progurt, another supplement or rely on foods, getting S. Thermophilus into your diet is a big part of ensuring optimal gastrointestinal performance and achieving elevated levels of wellbeing.
-Isn't that what probiotics were made to do?
+Whether you choose to use Progurt, another supplement or rely on foods (the primary sources are yogurt and cheese), getting S. Thermophilus into your diet is a big part of ensuring optimal gastrointestinal performance and achieving elevated levels of wellbeing.